adeotiib/Jendarey-Tools-Package-Management/Installing AWS/READme.md

 The AWS Free Tier is available to all types of customers, including students, entrepreneurs, small businesses, and Fortune 500 companies.

-The AWS Free Tier offers a variety of services, including compute, storage, networking, databases, analytics, machine learning, and artificial intelligence.
+The AWS Free Tier offers a variety of services, including computing, storage, networking, databases, analytics, machine learning, and artificial intelligence.

 You can find more information about the AWS Free Tier on the AWS website: https://aws.amazon.com/free/